Request Request an Appointment Call Call Us Forms Forms Map View Map Like us on Facebook Google Reviews Youtube Videos

 Do I need to visit for minor chips to teeth?

 Once a tooth is chipped, fractured, or broken, it’s unable to heal on its own.
 Unless you seek treatment right away, the damage will only progress, and your condition will worsen.
-Depending on the severity of your case, Dr. James Mularczyk has a number of solutions for your situation.
+Depending on the severity of your case, we has a number of solutions for your situation.
 If your tooth is sharp or jagged, you should schedule an emergency appointment right away as it can lead to you cutting your gums or oral tissues by accident.

 Ask Us a Question